JarmoGBG/JarmoGBG/README.md

 - 😄 Pronouns: He/Him/You/Anything that gets my attention.
 Im not too picky.
 - ⚡ Fun fact: I've never been a animal person, and my GF very much is.
 She really wanted a cat and I was firmly againsy I didn't want to share apartment with a animal or anything to do with them.
+My aversion against animals can probably be boiled down to three incidents:
+ • A mean swan that hit me prettt hard with his beak akn nd wouldn't stop
 I lost, but before she got the cat I was very firm that I would not take care of that Cat, it was her sole responsility.

 And so it was.
 Atleast the first 4-5 min after the cat came to live with us.
 Then my heart melted totally & since then im such a sucker for that cat, or Liston as I named him pretty quickly.